-What does managed IT services pricing actually mean?
+What does managed IT pricing actually include?

-Managed IT services are not the same as hiring someone to fix your computer when it breaks.
+Managed IT services aren’t the same as hiring someone to fix your computer when it breaks.
 They’re a proactive contract.
 You pay a fixed monthly fee.
 In exchange, an MSP (managed services provider) monitors your systems, patches them, backs them up, handles your helpdesk, and manages your security posture.
 You’re buying prevention and continuous oversight, not reactive repair.

 This matters because it changes the cost model entirely.
 Break-fix IT is cheap until something breaks badly.
 Then it’s expensive.
 Managed IT spreads costs evenly and, if your provider is competent, prevents the expensive things from happening in the first place.